DRmadebot/Projects/Tangent/README.md

 ## Searching articles you've seen

 The search bar on the Home screen (`components/SearchBar.tsx`) queries the local SQLite cache directly (`searchArticlesByTitle` in `db/articles.ts`) — it's a `LIKE` match against `title`, so it only finds articles you've already been served, not a live Wikipedia-wide search.
 This is intentional: the point is quickly finding something you scrolled past earlier, not discovering new articles.
 While search results are showing, infinite-scroll pagination (`onEndReached`) is disabled, since there's nothing more to load for a fixed result set.

+## Contribute tab

+The **Contribute** tab (`app/(tabs)/contribute.tsx`) gives users a direct way to report bugs, suggest features, browse the source on GitHub, or send feedback by email — all as simple outbound links, with no backend or account required.
+It's meant to keep the feedback loop open now that the app is public.

 ## Database schema